-Florida says math textbooks taught critical race theory
+Florida claims critical race theory is in math textbooks

 FORT LAUDERDALE, Fla.
-(AP) — After a delay of nearly a week, the Florida Department of Education has released two examples that it says backs up its rejection of dozens of math textbooks because they contained questions and exercises based on critical race theory or Common Core.
+(AP) — After a delay of nearly a week, the Florida Department of Education has released two examples that it says back up its rejection of dozens of math textbooks because they contained questions and exercises based on Common Core or critical race theory, issues that opponents say are not actual problems.

 The state did not identify which textbooks the examples come from, but one appears to be from an advanced high school algebra or statistics textbook and begins with the phrase, “What?
 Me?
 Racist?”
 It has students work with data reported by an online test that researchers say uncovers hidden attitudes toward different races.